Can Insurance Companies Spy on You?

 Photographic and video surveillance from spying activity can significantly impact the success of personal injury claims.

-Furthermore, social media activity showing claimants doing activities that contradict their reported injuries can significantly weaken their case, leading to reduced or denied compensation.
+Furthermore, social media activity showing claimants engaging in activities that contradict their reported injuries can significantly weaken their case, leading to reduced or denied compensation.

 Protecting Your Online Privacy

-When making an insurance claim, setting your social media accounts to private is a good idea to prevent anyone from accessing your personal information.
-Additionally, be careful what you post because your friends and family might comment or share it with someone else, where an investigator can view the contents.
+When making an insurance claim, it’s a good idea to set your social media accounts to private to prevent anyone from accessing your personal information.
+Additionally, be careful about what you post because your friends and family members might comment on or share it with someone else, allowing an investigator to view its contents.

 How to Respond if an Insurer Spys on You